Kubernetes configuration

 Pre-requisites

-• For Amazon EKS deployments using Kubernetes version 1.23 and later, an Amazon EBS CSI driver IAM role.
+• An Amazon EBS CSI driver IAM role for Amazon EKS deployments using Kubernetes version 1.23 and later.
 The CSI driver requires that you assign an IAM role to work properly.
-Read AWS documentation to find instructions on Creating the Amazon EBS CSI driver IAM role.
-You need to install the CSI driver for both, new and old deployments.
+For detailed instructions, refer to AWS documentation on Creating the Amazon EBS CSI driver IAM role.
+You need to install the CSI driver for both new and old deployments.
 The CSI driver is an essential Kubernetes feature.

 Resource Requirement

-To deploy Wazuh on Kubernetes, the cluster should have at least the following resources available:
+Your cluster must have at least the following resources available:

 • 2 CPU units